Advanced Open Water Diver: Certification standards

-The PADI Advanced Open Water Diver course requires a single instance of an Underwater navigation and a Deep diving activity as well as a single instance of three of the remaining topics from a list of approximately 18 possible specialties.
+The PADI Advanced Open Water Diver course requires a single instance of an Underwater navigation and a Deep diving activity as well as a single instance of three of the remaining topics from a list of approximately 18 possible specialties (referred to as "Adventure Dives").

+The specialties that can be chosen from vary according to the facilities of the instructors.
+The common specialties are:

+Altitude Diving, Boat Diving, Digital Underwater Imaging, Drift Diving, Dry Suit Diving, Fish Identification, Night Diving, Peak Performance Buoyancy, Search & Recovery, Underwater Naturalist, and Wreck Diving.

+If the PADI Instructor meets additional prerequisites and other requirements, others may be offered, including:

+Cavern Diving, Delayed Surface Marker Buoy (DSMB) Diving, Dive Against Debris, Diver Propulsion Vehicle (DPV) Diving, Enriched Air Nitrox Diving, Full Face Mask Diving, Ice Diving, Rebreather Diving, Self-Reliant Diving, Shark Conservation, Sidemount Diving.

 Until 1998, night diving was also mandatory, but this is no longer the case.
 It was dropped at the request of the Scandinavian countries, for whom there is almost no night during the summer months when most of the diving is done, as it created an unreasonable restriction on certifying advanced divers (which is a prerequisite for further training).
 Most other countries still recommend the night diver course.

 According to PADI, the Advanced Open Water Diver course is for divers who want to gain more underwater experience while diving with a PADI Professional, or have fun learning new things.
 In addition to logging more dives, the student can improve skills learned during their open water diver course, such as navigation and buoyancy.

 The SSI Advanced Open Water program requires training and diving experience.
 To be certified as a SSI AOWD one needs to have completed four specialty courses and minimum of 24 logged dives.
 In the absence of a logged dives requirement, it is possible to become certified as AOW with some other agencies while having less than 10 lifetime dives.